4.77 from 42 votes

 They’re sweet, they’re chocolaty, and I definitely would not be disappointed to be offered one of these to satiate my sweet tooth after a meal.
 Signs started to lean toward cupcake, and even my family members referred to them as such.

 But ultimately, I decided that what really makes a cupcake a cupcake (at least in my head) is a sweet, sugary crowning of frosting.
-Meticulously swirled or carelessly slabbed on top with an ill-wielded butter knife or icing spatula, it’s frosting that makes a cupcake a cupcake, and these have none.
+Meticulously swirled or carelessly slabbed on top with an ill-wielded butter knife or icing spatula, it’s frosting that makes a cupcake a cupcake, and these, like my double chocolate muffins, have none.

 Peanut Butter Filled Chocolate Muffins -- rich chocolaty muffins with a peanut butter cheesecake filling || Sugar Spun Run